-The EDD administers the reporting, collection, and enforcement of this tax levied on all California residents to provide for public services, including parks, roads, schools, and health services.
+The EDD administers the reporting, collection, and enforcement of the California personal income tax, or individual income tax, levied on all California residents to provide for public services, including parks, roads, schools, and health services.
 There is no wage limit or maximum tax on the PIT; it is withheld based on each employee’s withholding schedule and W-4.
-This is the state-level equivalent of the federal income tax levied by the IRS.
+This is the state-level equivalent of the federal income tax levied by the Internal Revenue Service (IRS).

 Unemployment Insurance (UI) Tax